Talbot Smith

-Education and career
+Early life

-Born in Fayette, Missouri, Smith received a Bachelor of Science degree from the United States Naval Academy in 1920.
-He received a Master of Science from the Naval Postgraduate School in 1928.
+Smith was born on October 11, 1899, in Fayette, Missouri.
+He received a Bachelor of Science degree from the United States Naval Academy in 1920.
+He graduated with a Master of Science from the Naval Postgraduate School in 1928.
 He received a Juris Doctor from University of Michigan Law School in 1934.

 He was in the United States Navy as a Lieutenant from 1917 to 1931.
 He was an engineer with the Atlantic Refining Company in 1931.

+Career

-He was in private practice of law in Detroit, Michigan from 1934 to 1937.
-He was a professor of law at the University of Missouri from 1937 to 1941.
-He was an attorney with the Office of Price Administration from 1941 to 1944.
-He was in private practice in Ann Arbor, Michigan from 1944 to 1945.
+After attending law school, Smith established a legal practice in Detroit, Michigan from 1934 to 1937.
+He was professor at the University of Missouri from 1937 to 1941.
+During World War II, he served with the Office of Price Administration from 1941 to 1944, overseeing civil litigation and acting as a hearing administrator with notable acumen.

+Smith was in private practice in Ann Arbor, Michigan from 1944 to 1945.
 He was a professor at the University of California, Berkeley from 1945 to 1946.
-He was in private practice in Ann Arbor from 1947 to 1955.
-He was an associate justice of the Supreme Court of Michigan from 1955 to 1961.
+He returned to private practice in Ann Arbor from 1947 to 1955.

-After attending law school at the University of Michigan Law School, he established a legal practice in Detroit and Ann Arbor.
-Alongside his practice, he enriched legal education as a professor at the University of California, Berkeley, and the University of Missouri.
-During World War II, he served with the Office of Price Administration, overseeing civil litigation and acting as a hearing administrator with notable acumen.

 In 1955, Smith was appointed to the Michigan Supreme Court, securing election in 1956 and serving until 1961.
 His contributions extended beyond the bench, as he wrote for various legal periodicals and authored a volume in the Career Book Series titled “Lawyer” in 1961.
 Smith’s judicial opinions were marked by clarity and a touch of wry humor, as evidenced in a child neglect case where he wrote, “All of this is straight from outer space.
 It is pure fantasy.
 It is unrelated to life on this earth.
 It requires no treatise on child development to tell us that a child 2 years 8 months of age is as inquisitive as a hornet and as slippery as an eel .”

 Wallace Riley, one of Smith’s former law clerks, described him as possessing “the infinite patience of a great teacher, the forgiveness of a minister, the sternness of a Naval officer, and the inspiration of a saint.”